rurban/smhasher/README.md

 CRYPTO
 ------

+Our crypto hashes are hardened with added seed, mixed into the initial state, and the versions which require zero-padding are hardened by adding the len also, to prevent from collisions with AppendedZeroes for the padding.
+The libtomcrypt implementations already provide for that, but others might not.
+Without, such crypto hash functions are unsuitable for normal tasks, as it's trivial to create collisions by padding.

 The official NIST hash function testsuite does not do such extensive statistical tests, to search for weak ranges in the bits.
 Also crypto